ma-compbio/Higashi/README.md

 ### Step 1: Prepare the input files
 The input files include:
 1. `data.txt`, a tab separated file with the following columns: `['cell_name','cell_id', 'chrom1', 'pos1', 'chrom2', 'pos2', 'count']` (We will support the SCool format in the future.
 Detailed documentaion of the SCool format can be found at https://cooler.readthedocs.io/en/latest/schema.html?highlight=scool#single-cell-single-resolution)
 2. (optional) `label_info.pickle`, a python pickle file of a dictionary storing labeled information of cells.
-The structure of the dictionary:
+An example of the structure of the dictionary:

   ```
   {
     'cell type': ['GM12878', 'K562', 'NHEK',.....,'GM12878'],
     'coverage':[12000, 14000, ...., 15000],
-    'batch':['batch_1', 'batch_1',..., 'batch_2']
+    'batch':['batch_1', 'batch_1',..., 'batch_2'],
+    ...
   }
   ```
    The order of the labeled vector should be consistent with the `'cell_id'` column of the `data.txt`